 - Switch to Medicare Advantage from Original Medicare, Part A and Part B

 - Switch from Medicare Advantage to Original Medicare, Part A and Part B

 - Change from one Medicare Advantage plan to another

 - Enroll in a Part D prescription drug plan

 - Switch from one Medicare prescription drug plan to another

 Find your plan

 Thorough fact finding can help you answer most of the questions above.
 Because comparing plans can be overwhelming, it can be very helpful to work directly with an unbiased agent in your area who is licensed, educated and certified on the Medicare market and can help you choose the plan that is the right fit for you.
-The good news is, your trusted partners at Walsh Duffield provide this expertise and can meet with you one-on-one, at no cost to you, wherever you are most comfortable. . .even virtually!
+The good news is, your partners at Walsh Duffield are here to help and can meet with you one-on-one, at no cost to you, wherever you are most comfortable. . .even virtually!

-Click here to Schedule a Medicare Consultation with one of our dedicated Medicare Account Executives.
+Click here to Schedule a Medicare Consultation with one of our dedicated Benefits Consultants.
 We’re here to help you simplify Medicare’s Annual Enrollment Period.